aleshaleksey/fansys23/11-weapons-armour.md

 ___
 ## Weapons

 Weapons are tools that increase the lethality of martial combatants.
 For the sake of most abilities other than "sunder", unarmed techniques count as weapons.
 Each type of weapon requires its own proficiency.
 Weight and size of weapons scales as with all equipment sizes (see ["Base Rules: Size Rules"](02-base-rules.md#size-rules-table)).
-In all, there 5 categories and 18 types.
+In all, there are 5 categories and 18 types.
 The following categories and types of weapons exist:

 - **Unarmed combat**
   - Strikes